rowland007/Cyber-Playbook/docs/glossary.md

 - **Hierarchical IDSs** - Defense-in-depth methodology that puts layers of intrusion detection in place.
 Each level elevates the strength of the response to the next level if needed.
 - **Honeynets** - A honeynet is a network containing honeypots.
 A virtual honeynet is one that resides in a single server, but pretends to be a full network (PC Magazine, 2018).
 - **Honeypot** - A server that is configured to detect an intruder by mirroring a real production system.
 A honeypot appears as an ordinary server doing work, but all the data and transactions are phony.
 Located either in or outside the firewall, the honeypot is used to learn about an intruder’s techniques as well as determine vulnerabilities in the real system (PC Magazine, 2018).
+- **Hot Site** - An emergency recovery site that is essentially an exact copy of the original production site.
+This type of site is often used as a failover site for production environments and may be in a geographically distant location.
 - **Human Attack Surface** - Humans have a range of complex vulner¬abilities that are frequently exploited.
 One of the great strengths of highly secure organizations is their emphasis on communicating security awareness and safety principles to their employees, partners, supply chain and even their customers (as when using the web to gain secure access to a bank or 401K accounts) (Brocklehurst, 2014).
 - **Hypervisor** - A system program that provides a virtual machine environment.
 The term came from the IBM mainframe world, which first introduced the virtual machine (virtualization) concept in the form of VM.
 This was initially introduced as software only, but was later enhanced with hardware circuits (PC Magazine, 2018).

 ## I

+- **Identity and Access Management (IAM)** - A framework of policies and technologies that ensure appropriate access to enterprise resources is given to end users.
 - **Importance Level** - A classification mechanism that determines the priority of a given trigger within a system.
+- **Incident Response Team (IRT)** - A team of individuals who are ready to, and have the expertise to, investigate a data breach.
+- **Inculpatory Evidence** - Evidence used to prove a defendant is guilty or had criminal intent for perpetuating criminal activity.
 - **Informal Benchmarking** -A performance test of hardware and/or software.
 There are various programs that very accurately test the raw power of a single machine, the interaction in a single client/server system (one server/multiple clients), and the transactions per second in a transaction processing system.
 However, it is next to impossible to benchmark the performance of an entire enterprise network with a great degree of accuracy (PC Magazine, 2019).
 - **Informal Speech** - A presentation given in a relaxed tone, not in business attire.
 - **Infrastructure**